HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 the same database.

-### **<br/>Responsibilities of a Database Administrator**
-- Periodically backing up the database, either onto tapes or onto remote servers, to prevent loss of data in case of disasters such as flooding.
-- Ensuring that enough free disk space is available for normal operations, and upgrading disk space as required.
-- Monitoring jobs running on the database and ensuring that performance is not degraded by very expensive tasks submitted by some users.

 ## **<br/>Six major steps that you would take in setting up a database for an enterprise**

 1. Define the high-level requirements of the enterprise (this step generates a document known as the system requirements specification.)